bereilhp/jsonSchemaValidator/README.md

 }
 `````

-3. Hit send and check your terminal to see if the JSON is valid or not.
+3. Hit send and check if the JSON is valid or not (also you can check it with the status code of the request).